 Will Hartman reviews Danji, a Korean American spot in Hell's Kitchen that offers consistent comfort food perfect for a weeknight meal or pre-theater dining.

-"The bossam pork belly is highlighted as a must-try, along with the banchan (especially kimchi), crispy and soft tofu, and the kimchi chorizo fried rice."
+"The bossam pork belly is highly recommended as a must-try dish.
+Other well-regarded items include the banchan (especially kimchi), crispy and soft tofu, and the 180-day-aged kimchi chorizo fried rice."

 Important Note